-In e-mails from readers I get repeated questions about visa requirements.
-Many Americans want to know what types of visas are available for them to live overseas.
-Below I have outlined a few visa options for those interested in living abroad.
+We get repeated questions about visa requirements.
+Many Americans and international citizens want to know what types of visas are available for them to live overseas.

-Most countries allow visitors to stay as tourists from up to one to three months.
-As long as you can prove that you have sufficient funds, you might be able to extend your stay.
+Most countries allow visitors to stay as tourists for up to one to three months.
+Here is a great place to start on the path to getting a visa to live abroad, as we recommend visiting a country long-term before even considering moving abroad.
+As long as you prove that you have sufficient funds, you can extend your stay.
 Some countries require an extension every month, others only every three months.
-With the exception of a few retirement havens, such as Central America and the Caribbean, most countries have strict laws about how long foreigners can stay in their country as tourists, rarely allowing stays over six months.
+Except for a few retirement havens, such as Central America and the Caribbean, most countries have strict laws about how long foreigners can stay in their country as tourists, rarely allowing stays over six months.

-In Western Europe, Americans are allowed to spend three months in the 15 European countries that have established a common immigration policy (also known as Schengen countries, named after a Luxemburg town, where the treaty was signed).
+In Western Europe, Americans can spend three months in the 27 European countries that have established a standard immigration policy (also known as Schengen countries, named after a Luxemburg town where the treaty was signed).
 They can apply for a 3-month extension, provided they can prove that they have enough funds to support themselves.
-Non-European citizens, however, can only stay in the Schengen area up to six months in any given 12-month period.
-This means that you have to overstay illegally, if you want to stay in Europe for more than six months.
-Since Americans don’t always get a stamp in their passport when arriving in a Schengen country, it is difficult to prove that you have overstayed.
-However, if you are caught you will be fined for the number of days you overstayed.
+Non-European citizens, however, can only stay in the Schengen area for up to six months in any given 12-month period.
+The Schengen Agreement means your stay will be illegal if you want to stay in Europe for over six months in a calendar year, with no more than three months successively.
+Since Americans don't always get a stamp on their passport when arriving in a Schengen country, it isn't easy to prove that you have overstayed.

 Volunteer and Internship Visas

-These visas are easier to obtain than work permits, since they do not involve paid employment.
+These visas are easier to obtain than work permits since they do not involve paid employment.
 Although most short-term volunteers and interns (up to three months or so) usually perform their work with a tourist visa or permit, many countries require an official visa for volunteer work or internships.
-This is a good idea especially if the period of your stay will exceed that of an ordinary tourist permit.
-Keep in mind that visas other than tourist visas or permits often have a substantially higher application fee and take longer to process.
-Always apply for the appropriate visa in your country of residence and well in advance of your departure.
+An official visa is a good idea, especially if the period of your stay exceeds that of an ordinary tourist permit.
+Remember that visas other than tourist visas or permits often have a substantially higher application fee and take longer to process.
+Always apply for the appropriate visa in your country of residence well before departure.

-For most language courses students are not required to have a student visa, but if you intend to enroll in a high school or university overseas, you need to get a student visa.
-Once you are accepted by a school abroad, you need to show proof that you can afford both tuition and room and board in order to get a student visa.
-With a few exceptions, most countries do not allow foreign students to look for paid work, but make sure you find out the details.
-Student visas are usually granted for one year and can be extended.
+For most language courses, students do not require a student visa, but if you intend to enroll in a high school or university overseas, you must get a student visa.
+Once a school abroad accepts you, you need proof that you can afford both tuition and room and board to get a student visa.
+With a few exceptions, France, for example, most countries do not allow international students to look for paid work.
+Make sure you find out the details.
+Student visas are usually for one year, and you may often extend them.

 For more information: